Wild

 Wild or School?

-The themes of freedom and choice are discussed in the context of compulsory school attendance.
+The themes of freedom and choice are discussed in relation to children's experience

 ‘And here is today’s news…’